xdrip/xdrip_docs/docs/smartwatch/smartwatch.md

 #### Fitbit

+!!!Warning "Not available for EU users"
+    Google has [removed](https://support.google.com/fitbit/answer/14237121?hl=en) the possibility since June 2024.
+Installed watchfaces are not impacted but new users can't install custom watchfaces anymore.

-!!!warning
+!!!warning "Android 9 and below"
-    Some Fitbit apps have a secure http bug preventing them to receive data from xDrip+.
-    If you run an Android version below 10 you need to downgrade the app to a previous version like 3.58 and disable automatic updates.
+    Android users with a version below 10 need to downgrade the Fitbit app to a previous version like 3.58 and disable automatic updates.
 You can find it in [Aptoide](https://fitbit.en.aptoide.com/versions) and other apk hosting servers.
-    If you run an Android version of 10 and above, update the Fitbit app to 3.65 (minimum) and upgrade the watch firmware to latest.

 ##### [Glance](https://gallery.fitbit.com/details/7b5d9822-7e8e-41f9-a2a7-e823548c001c)